michaeltao0713/arch-docs/03_Post-Installation/04_Package-Management.md

 You can uncomment `#VerbosePkgLists` to see old and new versions of available packages.

+You can change the number of concurrent running package installs/upgrades to 10.

 I've done the above to my pacman.
+My config file is also in my dotfiles.

 ## List of Installed Packages

 We can keep an automatically updating list of installated packages by using a pacman hook.
-Create the following file in `/etc/pacman.d/hooks/` called `pkglist.hook`:
+Create the following file in `/etc/pacman.d/hooks/` called `pkglist.hook` (also in my dotfiles):

 ```
 [Trigger]